 - Cause birth injuries during treatment

 If you believe you’ve been injured as a result of medical negligence, you should consider contacting a med mal attorney as soon as possible to determine if you have grounds to take legal action.
-It’s important to remember if taking legal action, you need to do so with the legally established statute of limitations.
-According to Kentucky Revised Statutes section 413.140(1)(e), victims have one year after the cause of the action accrued to file a claim.
+It’s important to remember if taking legal action you need to do so within the legally established statute of limitations.
+According to Kentucky Revised Statutes section 413.140(1)(e), victims have one year after the cause of the injury happened to file a claim.
 Missing the deadline will result in a dismissed case.
+Your lawyer will ensure all time restraints are met.

 - Misdiagnosis.
 Similar to failing to diagnose, doctors can also diagnose a patient with the wrong condition or disease.
-This could lead to getting treatment for the wrong illness or injury, and their real problem is left untreated.
+They may arrive at this conclusion because they’ve seen a similar patient or similar symptoms, but this doesn’t mean that you have that ailment.
+Unfortunately, the doctor or health care provider may be convinced that you have a certain illness or injury when you really have another.
+This could lead to getting treatment for the wrong illness or injury, and their real problem is left untreated and could potentially worsen.

 - Failure to Inform Patient of Risks.
 Medical procedures all have risks.
 Patients are supposed to be clearly informed of what is going to happen and what could possibly happen if they go through with a procedure.
 Failing to inform patients means they have given their consent without knowing all the facts.
 After hearing about certain risks, they may decide to not go through with a procedure – which is their legal right.